hartwigmedical/hmftools/cuppa/README.md

 The FEATURE classifier uses observed prevalence of both cancer type specific drivers as well as certain passenger mutational features that may be significantly enriched or depleted in certain types to predict the cancer type of a sample.

 #### Driver Prevalence
 Driver (or driver like) features used include all driver point mutation, high amplification, homozygous deletion and homozygous disruptions in the driver catalog as well as viral insertions & fusions.
+Homozygous deletions, disruptions and mutations drivers are considered together, but amplifications are treated as a separate feature as some oncogenes tend to be amplified in specific cancer types and mutated in others (notable examples are KRAS,EGFR,SPOP & FOXA1).
 For fusions, known pathogenic fusion pairs, IG rearrangement pairs and exon deletions/duplications configured in the HMF fusion knowledge base are all considered as features as are fusions with highly promiscuous exons such as ALK exon 20-21.
 For Sarcomas specifically, we override the prevalence for a list of 56 pathognomic fusions which are highly diagnostic but may not be prevalent enough to be present in our database to the appropriate cancer type with the maximal allowed feature weight.

 Indels in repeat contexts of 6 or less bases in 3 lineage defining genes: ALB (highly specific to Liver cancer) and SFTPB & SLC34A2 (highly specific to Lung cancer) are also treated as additional features (note though that they are ignored for MSI samples).
 A set of Lung cancer specific EGFR hotspots (including T790M, L858R and exon 19 and 20 inframe deletions) are also treated as a single feature.